calaldees/teachingWorkshops/teacherEducation/constructivisum.md

     * > overemphasis on competition can cause learners to focus on winning rather than succeeding in their learning.

-Aggerholm, Standal and Hordvik low level competition in pe can provide students with meaningful posetive experiences. (small groups) Give _option_ for competition gives sense of ownership of their leaning
+Aggerholm, Standal and Hordvik low level competition in pe can provide students with meaningful positive experiences. (small groups) Give _option_ for competition gives sense of ownership of their leaning

 ### Consider the phrase 'Asking not telling'